pandevim/dotfiles/README.md

 # `dotfiles`
-Here’s a list my secret treasure trove, what I’m using on my Arch GNU/Linux system.
+Here’s a list my secret treasure trove, what I’m using on my Arch GNU/Linux system (or sometimes Manjaro on a lazy day).
 Managed using [thoughtbot](https://github.com/thoughtbot/rcm).
 I can claim it to be as KISS and customizable.
 The strikethrough packages are here for only taste, since my system requirements are continues wavering, these adjustments are happen to advance.

 **Core**
 - Boot Loader: `GRUB`